Add an Enquiry Form on The Page My Account in WooCommerce with Contact Form 7

 }

-This method now checks if the item with index contact-us already exists in the items (you never know if that is already added by another plugin or by the theme.
+This method now checks if the item with index contact-us already exists in the items (you never know if that is already added by another plugin or the theme.
 It’s always better to check to prevent future errors).

 Create the Content For The New Tab

 Once you have your class in the file functions.php you need to define the content for that tab, so download and install Contact Form 7 from Plugins > Add New.
-In the search field at the top right of the screen write Contact Form 7 and click Enter.
+In the search field at the top right of the screen, write Contact Form 7 and click Enter.

 Contact Form 7 in the WordPress plugins installation screen.